pyta-uoft/pyta/docs/checkers/index.md

 ### Super with arguments (R1725) [](#R1725)

-This error occurs when calling super() with the class and instance as these can be ommited from Python 3.
+This error occurs when calling `super()` with the class and instance as these can be ommited from Python 3.

 ```{literalinclude} /../examples/pylint/R1725_super_with_arguments.py
 ```

-Correction Version:
+Corrected Version:

 ```python
 class DummyClass: